omahs/protocol-2/docs/basics/functions.rst

 getERC721OrderHash
 ----------------------------

-A read function to return the uniquie order hash.
+A read function to return the unique order hash.

 .. code-block:: solidity